temmeusc/JAARVIS_client/Readme.md

 streamlit run Readme.py
 ```

 2. Access the application in your web browser at `http://localhost:8501`.
+By default, this will connect to production server at `https://dsci551-server-production.up.railway.app`.
+To run with a local server, change the `API_BASE_URL` variable in `api_calls.py` to `http://127.0.0.1:5001`

 3. Different pages will be loaded from the /pages folder.